-Oslo, 20 August 2021 - KYOTO Group AS (“KYOTO Group” or “the Company”) today reported its results for the first half of 2021.
+Oslo, 20 August 2021 - KYOTO Group AS (“KYOTO Group” or “the Company”) today presented their report with results for the first half year, h1, of 2021.
 The Company is fully engaged in executing its growth strategy of becoming the long-term viable provider of thermal energy storage in the Nordic market, and further expanding to meet a growing demand for electrification, thermal energy, and storage solutions.

 First full-scale HeatcubeTM thermal battery ordered for commercial installation as a demonstration unit